-Fashion must become more circular.
-Less than 1% of material used to produce clothing is recycled into new clothing.
-We've started introducing laces into our collections that are produced using recycled yarns.
+All laces used in our collections are produced using recycled yarns.
 These yarns are GRS-approved and are created from used textiles, fishing nets and other post-consumer waste.
-We’ve also developed elastics, components and trims made from recycled materials, which we will be using for our upcoming 2021 and 2022 collections.
+We’ve also developed elastics, components and trims made from recycled materials, which were recently introduced into our AW21 and SS22 collections.

-We'll continue to source recycled or natural and organic fabrics for all of our pieces, with a mission to increase the content of sustainable fabric within each garment, as far as possible.
+83% of the raw materials used within our collections are recycled or natural and organic, and we'll continue our mission to increase the content of sustainable fabric within each garment, as far as possible.

 The fashion industry has an unfavourable reputation with regards to the topic of waste in the production of finished goods, as well as the production of materials.
 This is because it can be difficult for brand’s to accurately predict how much stock, and in what styles, they will need for each season.

-We use the above methods to minimise inventory as much as possible, but, if we are left with any unsold items or samples, we either sell these at a sample sale or recycle them with SOEX.
-We make sure that nothing ever goes to waste.
+We use the above methods to minimise inventory as much as possible, but, if we are left with any unsold items or samples, we either sell these at a sample sale, donate them to charity, or recycle anything that cannot be worn with SOEX.
+Ultimately, we make sure that nothing ever goes to waste.

 In 2019 we switched to fully compostable poly bags, which are used to protect each individual garment.
 In 2020, we discovered that the recycling infrastructures in place locally and internationally were not yet developed to ensure that the bags end up in specialised facilities, which meet the specific conditions needed to industrially compost this type of material.
 Given this, we’re currently in the process of phasing out these bags and replacing with poly bags made from 100% recycled plastic, which can also be easily recycled at the warehouses and retailers we currently work with.